Ranga Ranga Vaibhavanga: Plot

-On the other hand, their families get close to each other and share the same neighbourhood.
-Radha has an elder sister and an elder brother Arjun Prasad.
+On the other hand, their families get close to each other and share the same neighborhood.
+Radha has an elder sister Subha and an elder brother Arjun Prasad.
 Arjun is an aspiring politician for Samaja Seva Party.
-The party has a youth leader Rana who uses the influence of his father to become youth president when his plans are thwarted by Arjun who exposes his drug scam.
-Now the entire family of Rishi and Radha plan to go for Tirupathi leaving the pair and Arjun.
+The party has a youth leader Rana, who uses the influence of his father to become youth president when his plans are thwarted by Arjun, who exposes his drug scam.
+Now, the entire family of Rishi and Radha plan to go for Tirupathi leaving the pair.
 While Radha prepares for her studies at her friend's home.
 Rishi arrives to distract her with loud music.
 So, Radha decides to leave her home when she gets caught by Rana.
-While Rana and his associates including Fish try to molest her, Rishi arrives to save her, and Radha kisses him passionately breaking the silence between the two and uniting them.
+While Rana and his associates try to molest her, Rishi arrives to save her, and Radha kisses him passionately, breaking the silence between the two and uniting them.

 Meanwhile, Arjun's friend Siva arrives from the US and is the son of the Minister.
-Arjun decides to give the hand of his elder sister to his friend while his sister reveals she is in love with Rishi's brother.
-This infuriates the minister who publicly demeans Arjun.
+Arjun decides to give the hand of his elder sister to his friend, while his sister reveals she is in love with Rishi's brother.
+This infuriates the minister, who publicly demeans Arjun.
 Losing his prestige in the colony, Arjun picks a fight with Rishi's family and orders his family members to stay away from them.